rust-lang/unsafe-code-guidelines/reference/src/layout/unions.md

 #### Layout of unions with a single non-zero-sized field

-The layout of unions with a single non-zero-sized field is the same as the layout of that field if:
+The layout of unions with a single single non-[1-ZST]-field" is the same as the layout of that field if it has no [padding] bytes.

-* all zero-sized fields are [1-ZST], and
-* the non-zero sized field has no padding bits.

 For example, here: